ilumary/libbbs-rs/README.md

 ### Key Features & Scope

-libbbs-rs is still in a very early development stage and purely intended for research at this point.
+libbbs-rs has reached full compliance with [draft-irtf-cfrg-bbs-signatures-09](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bbs-signatures/).
+It is still in an early development stafe and breaking changes may still occur frequently.
+Also it has not yet been optimized for performance or mempry usage.
 Through the use of Rust with no `unsafe` blocks, memory safety can be relied upon, however the codebase has not yet been tested against any kind of attack vectors.
-Currently implemented are:
-- [x] sign
-- [x] verify
-- [x] proof_gen
-- [ ] proof_verify

-Upon completion of the basic features, I plan on adding the extension for per-verifier linkability as introduced in [this draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bbs-per-verifier-linkability/).
+Currently I am implementing a comprehensive testing suite that covers all the test fixtures and not only the few ones from the rfc.
+Upon completion of that, I plan on adding the extension for per-verifier linkability as introduced in [this draft](https://datatracker.ietf.org/doc/draft-irtf-cfrg-bbs-per-verifier-linkability/).

 ### Core Concepts